Ekkehard IV: Casus sancti Galli

 During the time of the Cluny controversy at St. Gall, Ekkehard began to work on the ancient abbey chronicle, the famous Casus S. Galli, begun by Ratpert and continued to Abbot Salomon (883), and carried it on from that date to Notker (972).
-This work is a most important document for the contemporary history of St. Gall It is also the main source of our knowledge concerning the Ekkehards.
+This work is a most important document for the contemporary history of St. Gall.
+It is also the main source of our knowledge concerning the Ekkehards.
 The Casus is mostly a compilation of anecdotes and traditions concerning distinguished monks.
-They contain, however, many historical errors and misrepresentations, and the Latin contains medieval idioms.
-Nevertheless, owing to the excellence and simplicity of the narrative, they are a valuable source of contemporary history, especially of its culture.
+They contain, however, many historical inaccuracies and misrepresentations.
+Nevertheless, owing to the excellence and simplicity of the narrative, rich with medieval Latin idioms, they are a valuable source of contemporary history, especially of its culture.

 Liber Benedictionum

 The second important literary work of Ekkehard is his Liber Benedictionum.
-It comprises metrical inscriptions for the walls of the Mainz cathedral, and benedictions (also in verse) for use in choir-service and at meals, also poems in honour of the festivals of various saints, partly from his own pen and partly by Notker Labeo.
-In poetical merit these works are inferior enough, nevertheless they betray a very fair knowledge of Latin.
+It comprises metrical inscriptions for the walls of the Mainz cathedral, and benedictions (also in verse) for use in choir services, at meals, and poems in honour of the festivals of various saints, partly authored by Ekkehard and partly by Notker Labeo.
+In poetical merit these works are somewhat inferior, nevertheless they betray a very fair knowledge of Latin.
 The glosses from his pen, both on his own manuscripts and others belonging to the abbey, remain as proof of his lifelong zeal in pursuit of knowledge.
-He was also skilled in music, especially ecclesiastical music, always diligently and successfully cultivated at St. Gall.
+He was also skilled in music, particularly ecclesiastical music, always diligently and successfully cultivated at St. Gall.

+Opposition to Unleavened Eucharist

+Ekkehard was one of the most ardent critics of use of an unleavened Eucharist, a practice which had been spreading in the West since its accidental invention in the seventh century.